deshaw/pyflyby/README.rst

     in the form of import statements.
   * ``transform-imports``: renames imported modules/functions.

-`Learn more about PyflyBy <https://www.deshaw.com/library/desco-quansight-improving-jupyter-efficiency>`_ in this blog post.
+`Learn more about Pyflyby <https://www.deshaw.com/library/desco-quansight-improving-jupyter-efficiency>`_ in this blog post.

 Installation
 ============